Amir Qijmas al-Ishaqi Mosque: Exterior

-The main building includes the mosque itself, the domed mausoleum, the minaret, and the sabil (water dispensary).
-The exterior of this building is partitioned into multiple facades that reveal themselves one after another to anyone walking down the main street coming from Bab Zuweila (the nearby city gate), projecting towards the street but without impeding traffic.
-All around the base of the building, and built into it, are shops which provided revenues for the mosque, while the mosque itself is raised above these and its entrance is reached by a set of stairs (a recurring arrangement dating back to the much older Mosque of Salih Tala'i nearby).
+The main building includes the mosque, the domed mausoleum, the minaret, and the sabil.
+The exterior of the building is partitioned into multiple facades that reveal themselves one after another to anyone walking down the main street coming from Bab Zuweila, projecting towards the street but without impeding traffic.
+All around the base of the building, and built into it, are shops which provided revenues for the mosque, while the mosque is raised above these and its entrance is reached by a set of stairs (a recurring arrangement dating from the much older and nearby Mosque of Salih Tala'i).

-The exterior of the mosque is marked by highly refined decoration exemplifying the sophisticated architectural style of Qaytbay's reign.
+The exterior of the mosque is marked by highly refined decoration exemplifying the sophisticated architectural style of Qaitbay's reign.
 This decoration includes arabesque stone carvings, rows of muqarnas carvings above the windows, and compositions of multi-colored (red, black and white) inlaid marble.
 The circular marble medallion above the entrance, forming a swirling pattern, is considered particularly remarkable and unmatched.
 The wooden doors of the entrance are overlaid with decorative bronze fittings.
-The doors once had metal knockers carved in an elaborate design featuring two dragon heads (similar to a famous Anatolian example now on display in the Museum of Turkish and Islamic Arts in Istanbul), but they were stolen at a recent date.
+The doors once had metal knockers carved in an elaborate design featuring two dragon heads (similar to a famous Anatolian example now on display in the Museum of Turkish and Islamic Arts in Istanbul), but they were stolen.
 Another secondary entrance to the mosque, at the back of the building, is marked by further panels of exquisite decoration above.

-The annex to the north of the main building consists of a water trough for animals (known as a hod), enclosed by walls with further stone-carved decoration, and above this a kuttab (primary school teaching the Qur'an).
+The annex to the north of the main building consists of a water trough for animals (known as a hod), enclosed by walls with further stone-carved decoration, and above this a kuttab.
 In Mamluk architecture the kuttab is more typically located above the sabil, so its location here, separated from the sabil, is uncommon.
-The hamam (bathhouse) and ablutions area of the mosque are also located here.
+The hammam and ablutions area of the mosque are also located here.
 The bridge passage between the two parts of the complex also has an upper level with mashrabiyya windows, suggesting this may have been used as living quarters or a residential unit.